ngircd/ngircd/INSTALL.md

 # [ngIRCd](https://ngircd.barton.de) - Internet Relay Chat Server

-This document explains how to install ngIRCd, the lightweight Internet Relay Chat (IRC) server.
+This document explains how to install and configure ngIRCd, the lightweight Internet Relay Chat (IRC) server.

 The first section lists noteworthy changes to earlier releases; you definitely should read this when upgrading your setup!
 But you can skip over this section